This position will perform diversified secretarial and administrative support for attorneys.

 - Proficiency with basic mathematical functions

 - Demonstrated proficiency with proofreading techniques

 - Ability to read, listen, interpret and follow written and verbal instructions.

 - Ability to sit and stand, use hands repetitively, lift and carry up to 25 pounds.

-- Ability to work independently as well as effectively within a team.
+- Ability to work independently with minimal direction

-- Flexibility to adjust hours and work the hours necessary to meet operating and business needs.
+- Flexibility to adjust work schedule, and work the hours necessary to meet operating and business needs

 - High school diploma or equivalent required; bachelor's degree preferred.